What is Generative Engine Optimization (GEO)? 2026 Guide

 Citation and Performance Tracking

 Google Analytics 4: Track AI bot traffic by creating custom segments filtering for user agents like "ChatGPT-User," "PerplexityBot," and "Claude-Web."
-While not comprehensive (AI platforms don't always identify themselves consistently), GA4 provides directional insights into AI-driven traffic.
+While not exhaustive (AI platforms don't always identify themselves consistently), GA4 provides directional insights into AI-driven traffic.

 Setup instructions: Create a new segment in GA4 → Conditions → Include "User agent" contains "ChatGPT-User" OR "PerplexityBot" OR "Claude-Web" OR "GPTBot"